In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

 Remember that Google follows users.
 The best way that Google gets accurate information is by monitoring the activities of users on your site, from desktop and mobile.

-In fact, mobile friendliness is now a ranking factor.
-This means that if your site is not mobile friendly, no matter how useful your content may be, it won’t rank well in Google results pages.
+In fact, mobile-friendliness is a ranking factor.
+This means that if your site is not mobile-friendly, no matter how useful your content may be, it won’t rank well in Google results pages.